Party and Auction

 New in 2022, GPYNEF will now be giving $2,000 scholarships.
 This is an increase from previous $1,500 scholarships.

-In 2020, thirteen Grosse Pointe Youth Nautical Education Foundation (GPYNEF) applicants were awarded a $1,500 college scholarship.
+In 2021, fifteen Grosse Pointe Youth Nautical Education Foundation (GPYNEF) applicants were awarded a $1,500 college scholarship.
 Since its inception in 2012, there has been a total of 124 GPYNEF scholarships awarded.
 Ten of those scholarships have been funded in perpetuity.

 College scholarships are awarded based on a summary of sailing experience in the Detroit Regional Yacht-racing Association Club Junior Programs, high school or college freshman sailing programs and academic credentials.
 2022 GPYNEF Scholarship Application may be found at gpynef.org/scholarships.
 Application Deadline: Grosse Pointe Yacht Club by April 2, 2023, 5 pm.

-As is tradition, the 2020 Scholarship recipients would have been awarded during a special brunch at the Grosse Pointe Yacht Club in May however because of the COVID-19 epidemic recipients recieved their award by mail.
+The 2021 Scholarship recipients were awarded during a special brunch at the Grosse Pointe Yacht Club in May 23.

 GROSSE POINTE SHORES AND DETROIT — Grosse Pointe Yacht Club Sailing Director Wally Cross believes when kids have accessibility to sailing, they have accessibility to fun.“If there’s an easy, affordable way for kids to sail, they would do it,” he said.
 Detroit’s Challenge the Wind program has been working to provide sailing accessibility to kids more than 20 years, a goal shared by GPYC’s Grosse Pointe Youth Nautical Education Foundation since its founding in 2009 . . .